kalpitborkar/Library-Management-REST-API/README.md

 | GET     | /bookinstance/:id                  | Public  | View details of a book instance          |
 | GET     | /bookinstances                     | Public  | View all book instances                  |

+## License
+Distributed under the MIT License.
+See `LICENSE.md` for more information.